-

 What Files to Back Up

-At NUI Galway, you never need to backup your operating system or supported software as Information Solutions and Services can always reinstall these.
+At the University of Galway, you never need to backup your operating system or supported software as Information Solutions and Services can always reinstall these.
 Backup only your personal files.
 Information Solutions and Services cannot protect you from loss of files, nor can we take responsibility for finding and backing up all your personal files.
 For this you will need to get to know your system, identify the files you need to keep safe, and make frequent backups.
 You also need to check your backups occasionally to ensure that you can actually restore data from them.

 Where to look for files to backup